realitytracing/Reality-Tracing-WIP/human-foundations/salience-centered-optimization-and-symmetry-of-understanding.md

 ---

-title: Equal Tooling: Salience-Centered Optimization and Symmetry of Understanding
+title: "Equal Tooling: Salience-Centered Optimization and Symmetry of Understanding"

 ---
 ## Status